mathgladiator/adama-lang/docs/docs/why-04.md

 Second, code does not exist in a vacuum.
 The code must run on a machine, and the code must leverage a run-time.
 Achieving stability requires defining how to leverage a machine, and then being exceptionally careful with the run-time.

 Machines are, more or less, stable enough.
 Fortunately, machines can be emulated with virtual machines.
 Adama is initially targetting a virtual machine which _*should*_ last a 1000 years: the JVM.
-The JVM can runs code from the 90s, but there can be breakage.
+The JVM can run code from the 90s, but there can be breakage.
 For instance, that breakage generally happens at the edge which are explored due to performance.
 For Adama, we will therefore drop extreme performance as a requirement.
 Performance is a nice to have, but it is more important to focus on conceptual simplicitly and keeping the math at the elementary level.

 Run-times require great care to build to remain stable.
 This means when something is added to the run-time, then it should remain functional for a very long time.
 With Performance a non-goal, the goal is for the run-time to only expose deterministic and simple features.